StarChart-Labs/eclipse-dynamic-templates/README.md

 - `id`
   - An identifier and default value (unique within the template) to use if there is a resolution error
 - `template`
-  - Code to subsitute per field/getter set within the enclosing class.
+  - Code to subsitute per field within the enclosing class.
 Users may use the values:
     - `${type}` to substitute the field type
     - `${name}` to substitute the field name
 - `separator`